 The good bit

 The movement inside is the cal.
 RR-01, named after Rexhep’s initials.
-It is in-house, and based on the calibre that made its debut inside the AK-06 launched last year.
+It was designed and constructed in-house, and based on the calibre that made its debut inside the AK-06 launched last year.
 Most of the components are produced by suppliers, and then finished at the Akrivia workshop in Geneva’s Old Town, though Rexhep is working towards producing parts in-house.

 The RR-01 has several interesting features.
 Despite the relatively small size – 30mm or 13”’, which is the same size as the Valjoux VZSS or the Voutilainen cal.
 28 – the power reserve is a lengthy 100 hours, achieved with a single barrel.